Form perception: Injury and illness

 Potential injuries to the brain include but are not limited to stroke, oxygen deprivation, blunt force trauma, and surgical injuries.
 When patients have lesions on their brain that develop as a result of injury or illness, such as multiple sclerosis or epilepsy, it is possible that they may have impaired object recognition which can manifest in the form of many different agnosias.
 Similar deficits have also been observed adults that have suffered blunt force trauma, strokes, severe carbon monoxide poisoning as well as in adults that have surgical damage following removal of tumors.
 Deficits have also been observed in children with types of epilepsy that do not lead to the formation of lesions.
 It is believed that in these cases the seizures cause a functional disruption that is capable of interfering with the processing of objects.
 Regions that specifically lead to deficits in object recognition when a lesion is present include the right lateral fusiform gyrus and the ventrolateral or ventromedial occipito-temporal cortex.
 These structures have all been identified as being crucial to the processing of shape and contour information, which is the basis for object recognition.
 Although people with damage to these structures are not able to properly recognize objects, they are still capable of discerning the movement of objects.
 Only lesions in the parietal lobe have been associated with deficits in identifying the location of an object.
-Although there is strong evidence to support that damage to the above-mentioned areas leads to deficits in object recognition it is important to note that brain damage, regardless of the cause, is typically extensive and present on both halves of the brain, complicating the identification of key structures.
+Although there is strong evidence to support that damage to the above-mentioned areas leads to deficits in object recognition, brain damage, regardless of the cause, is typically extensive and present on both halves of the brain, complicating the identification of key structures.
 Although most damage cannot be undone, there is evidence of reorganization in the unaffected areas of the affected hemisphere, making it possible for patients to regain some function.